A Generalizable Light Transport 3D Embedding for Global Illumination: Additional results and applications

-While the two previous applications demonstrate our model’s ability to generalize across scenes by directly predicting global illumination, we further demonstrate that our approach can also support unbiased rendering by aiding importance sampling in traditional path tracing pipelines.
+While the two previous applications focus on directly predicting global illumination, we provide an initial exploration into how our learned embeddings might support traditional unbiased rendering by aiding importance sampling.

-\paragraph{Jump-starting Path Guiding} Building on the predicted directional radiance field from \Cref{sec:glossy_GI}, we explore its use in path guiding initialization.
-As shown in \Cref{fig:path_guiding}, we compare standard BRDF sampling with importance sampling derived from product of our model’s predicted radiance field and the BRDF term via CDF inversion.
-At low sample counts (e.g., 2 samples per pixel), modern path guiding methods (\cite{pathguidingcourse}, \cite{pathguidingcourse2025})— which rely on per-scene optimization — struggle to accumulate enough samples to construct a usable distribution.
-In contrast, our learned radiance field can serve as a high-quality initializer, effectively "jump-starting" the guiding process.

-Our model is not a standalone path guiding method, but rather serves as an initialization for established methods that rely on defensive BRDF sampling.
-It predicts a radiance distribution before path guiding methods have gathered enough samples (typically tens to hundreds).
-This approach draws parallels with meta-learning, where knowledge accumulated across scenes enables fast adaptation to new instances—in our case, facilitating efficient light transport simulation without per-scene retraining.
-Note that existing methods aren't directly comparable here, as they do not operate well in such low-sample cases.
+Building on the predicted directional radiance field from \S5.3 of the main paper, we explore its use in path guiding initialization.
+As shown in \Cref{fig:path_guiding}, we compare standard BRDF sampling against importance sampling derived from the product of our predicted radiance field and the BRDF term via CDF inversion.
+To maintain the unbiased nature of the estimator, the predicted guiding PDF is designed with full support (i.e., non-zero probability for every non-zero bin), ensuring that mathematical correctness is preserved even when using an approximate distribution.
+At very low sample counts (e.g., 2 samples per pixel), modern path guiding methods (\cite{pathguidingcourse}, \cite{pathguidingcourse2025}) typically lack sufficient samples to construct a usable distribution.
+Our learned radiance field serves as a ``cold-start'' initializer, effectively ``jump-starting'' the guiding process by providing an informed distribution before scene-specific data is gathered.
+Our model is not intended as a standalone path-guiding solution, but rather as a prior for established methods that utilize defensive BRDF sampling.
+This approach draws parallels with meta-learning, where knowledge accumulated across scenes enables fast adaptation to new instances, facilitating efficient light transport simulation without per-scene retraining.